Wildlife for Tomorrow Projects

 Have fun, meet amazing people and make a difference in the great outdoors.

 A primary project of WFT is the maintenance of the Arizona Outdoor Hall of Fame (see accompanying list of inductees).
 From the first 1998 induction class of Ben Avery, Barry Goldwater, Arthur “Bill” Greene, Jr., Eva Patten and Larry Toshick, WFT has inducted 18 more classes into the Outdoor HOF.
 Inductees run the gamut of wildlife artists, political figures, community activists, educators, journalists and broadcasters, wildlife and habitat supporters and a wide range of conservation-focused organizations.
-The Nineteenth Annual Arizona Outdoor Hall of Fame Induction Banquet will be held on August 22nd, at Scottsdale Chaparral Suites.
+The 21st Annual Arizona Outdoor Hall of Fame Induction Banquet will be held on August 18, 2018, at Scottsdale Chaparral Suites.

 Rio Salado Sportsman’s Club